Monsterwayne/monsterwayne_escrow_journal/Escrow_Programming_Comparison.md

 ## Dean Little's "Based Anchor Escrow 23"
 **Overview:**

-Dean Little's implementation showcases advanced features and best practices in Solana escrow programming, further leveraging the Anchor framework.
+Dean Little's implementation showcases advanced features and best practices in Solana escrow programming,  leveraging the Anchor framework.

 **Key Features:**
 - Modular and clean program structure with Anchor where differents rust files are created and where each of them are well defined and named.